Introduction

 To improve the chances of approval for your new AFSL application, consider the following strategies:

-• Provide Comprehensive Documentation: Submit thorough and detailed supporting documents that fully demonstrate your capacity to comply with licensing requirements, including updated financial statements and enhanced compliance policies.
+- Provide Comprehensive Information: Submit a thorough online application that fully demonstrates your capacity to comply with licensing requirements, including enhanced compliance policies.

-• Demonstrate Financial Stability: Present clear and accurate financial statements that showcase your business’s financial health and ability to sustain operations, ensuring that total assets exceed liabilities and sufficient cash flow is demonstrated.
+- Demonstrate Financial Stability: Be prepared to present clear and accurate financial statements to ASIC at the ‘requirements stage’ that showcase your business’s financial health and ability to sustain operations.

-• Engage a Compliance Professional: Working with a compliance consultant or legal advisor can help you present a well-structured and compliant application, ensuring alignment with ASIC’s licensing criteria and proper documentation.
+- Engage a Compliance Professional: Working with a compliance consultant or legal advisor can help you present a well-structured and compliant application, ensuring alignment with ASIC’s licensing criteria.

 Seeking Professional Assistance